HMS Roebuck (H95): 1945

 In August, Roebuck was preparing for large-scale landings in Malaya in "Operation Zipper", but the surrender of Japan brought hostilities to a close before they could be put into effect.
 She sailed to Singapore to support the re-occupation until sailing to Simon's Town in October to refit.

 Post-war

+Between May and June 1946 HMS Roebuck performed training exercises with HNLMS Karel Doorman in British waters.